MirrorNetworking/Mirror/doc/Guides/DataTypes.md

 ## Scriptable Objects

 People often want to send scriptable objects from the client or server.
-Mirror will not generate a reader and writer for scriptable objects because there is no generic way to tell how to create or load the scriptable object.
+For example, you may have a bunch of swords created as scriptable objects and you want put the equipped sword in a syncvar.
+This will work fine, Mirror will generate a reader and writer for scriptable objects by calling ScriptableObject.CreateInstance and copy all the data.

-A typical use case is to create scriptable objects in the Resources folder.
-The scriptable objects may have arbitrarily large amount of data.
-If you pass them in a `Command` or `Rpc`,  typically you want both sides to load the same scriptable object from the Resources folder.
-To do this, create a custom Reader and Writer for your type.
-For example:
+However the generated reader and writer are not suitable for every occasion.
+Scriptable objects often reference other assets such as textures, prefabs, or other types that can't be serialized.
+Scriptable objects are often saved in the in the Resources folder.
+Scriptable objects sometimes have a large amount of data in them.
+The generated reader and writers may not work or may be inneficient for these situations.

+Instead of passing the scriptable object data,  you can pass the name and the other side can lookup the same object by name.
+This way you can have any kind of data in your scriptable object.
+You can do that by providing a custom reader and writer.
+Here is an example:

 ```cs
 [CreateAssetMenu(fileName = "New Armor", menuName = "Armor Data")]